daleonpz/Research-Project/chapter3.md

     - Set a known initial and final position.
     - Turn on follower rover
-    - Measure the deviation from expected final position We measured the deviation using the front ultrasonic sensor, the PiCamera and a ruler, because extreme precision, less than millimeters, are not required.
+    - Measure the deviation from expected final position We measured the deviation using the front ultrasonic sensor, the PiCamera and a ruler with smallest division of the scale of 1 mm, or estimated uncertainty of 0.5 mm.

 Known distance and angle
 ----------------------------
 In this test case we evaluated followers accuracy to reach the desired position and orientation.
 The different setting and initial camera estimations are presented on table 3.1.
+Distance values are in centimeters (cm) and angle values are in degrees.
+For the initial position, the results show that absolute error  for both distance and angle are  less than 4cm and $3^\circ$ respectively, and that relative error are less than 5% for distance and less than 9% for angle if we ignore the relative error for $0^\circ$.

                     1               2               3               4               5
 ------------        ------          --------        --------        ------          ----------